lafriedel/100-days-of-code/log.md

 **Today's Progress**: Began the Javascript lessons on freeCodeCamp.

 **Thoughts:** Math!
 I like math.
 Javascript is definitely more challenging for me than HTML/CSS, and I'm looking forward to feeling comfortable with it.
 (Also, 10% of the way through 100 days!)

+### R1D11: 1/18/18

+**Today's Progress**: Continued working on Javascript lessons on freeCodeCamp: arrays, manipulating arrays, passing arguments into functions.

+**Thoughts:** Ugh, I am stuck on a challenge involving queues.
+It's frustrating - Javascript definitely doesn't come as naturally to me as visual things like HTML and CSS.
+But I'm working on it - I absolutely want to understand and feel comfortable with Javascript.